 “Look, the city’s that way.
-It’s only an hour’s walk and there aren’t many monsters along the way.
+It’s only a twenty minute walk and there aren’t many monsters along the way.
 Besides, once you get within a few miles the area is regularly patrolled so you won’t have any problems.
 And if those idiots at the gate stop you – which they won’t – just tell them you know me.”

 “Or me.
 However, you should encounter no problems.
 Only those with past records of crime are unwelcome in Liscor.”